Abhishekanand1185/Cab-Booking-Backend/README.md

-# 🚗 UberApp - Ride Hailing Platform (Spring Boot)
+# 🚗 QuickCab - Ride Hailing Platform (Spring Boot)

 ## 🔗 Overview

-*UberApp* is a ride-hailing application built using *Spring Boot*, designed to replicate the core functionalities of platforms like Uber.
+*QuickCab* is a ride-hailing application built using *Spring Boot*, designed to replicate the core functionalities of platforms like Uber.
 It enables users to book rides, drivers to accept them, and supports multiple payment strategies, dynamic fare calculation, and email-based authentication.

 The project is designed with modular service layers, strategy patterns, and JPA-based persistence, showcasing best practices for scalable backend architecture.